Barbados Joe Walcott: Later life

 Walcott squandered a fortune earned in the ring and eventually found employment as a custodian at the old Madison Square Garden.
 He died at 62 on October 4, 1935.
 He was reported missing in December 1935, by his daughter.
 He had been last seen around Mansfield, Ohio, on a trip he was taking to find work in Hollywood.
 It was later reported he died in a car accident in Massillon, Ohio, fifty miles from Mansfield.

 It was believed that Joe was walking along Route 30 in the village of Dalton, Ohio (8 miles west of Massillon) and was struck and killed by a car.
 His body was not claimed and the village of Dalton buried him at the edge of the cemetery.
 In 1955 a headstone that reads "Ex Worlds Champion Joe Walcott 1873-1935" was erected on the grave.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

-Official record

-All newspaper decisions are officially regarded as "no decision" bouts and are not counted in the win/loss/draw column.
+All newspaper decisions are officially regarded as "no decision" bouts.
+An unofficial record can be made by counting them as win/loss/draw decisions.